bvader/elastic-stack-macos-playbook/README.md

  `export ES_INSTALL_HOME=/Users/sbrown/workspace/elastic-install`

-To install all the components, run the playbook with the following command, this installs version 7.0.1 of all components
+To install all the components, run the playbook with the following command, this installs version 7.1.0 of all components

- `ansible-playbook site.yml -i hosts --extra-vars "tag=7.0.1 run_option=install-all"`
+ `ansible-playbook site.yml -i hosts --extra-vars "tag=7.1.0 run_option=install-all"`

-To install a single component, run the playbook with the following command, this installs Elasticearch version 7.0.1
+To install a single component, run the playbook with the following command, this installs Elasticearch version 7.1.0

- `ansible-playbook site.yml -i hosts --extra-vars "tag=7.0.1 run_option=install-elasticearch"`
+ `ansible-playbook site.yml -i hosts --extra-vars "tag=7.1.0 run_option=install-elasticearch"`

 Run ELKup start to start the stack

-  `TAG=7.0.1 ./ELKup start`
+  `TAG=7.1.0 ./ELKup start`

 Run ELKup start to start the stack

-  `TAG=7.0.1 ./ELKup stop`
+  `TAG=7.1.0 ./ELKup stop`

-Run the playbook with the following command, this removes version 7.0.1
+Run the playbook with the following command, this removes version 7.1.0

 **CAUTION** This forceably removes the **ENTIRE** installation including data directories and config files

-`ansible-playbook site.yml -i hosts --extra-vars "tag=7.0.1 run_option=remove-all"`
+`ansible-playbook site.yml -i hosts --extra-vars "tag=7.1.0 run_option=remove-all"`

-To remove a single component, run the playbook with the following command, this removes Elasticearch version 7.0.1.
+To remove a single component, run the playbook with the following command, this removes Elasticearch version 7.1.0.

-`ansible-playbook site.yml -i hosts --extra-vars "tag=7.0.1 run_option=install-elasticearch"`
+`ansible-playbook site.yml -i hosts --extra-vars "tag=7.1.0 run_option=install-elasticearch"`

 Valid `run_options`